Morrison Hall, home of the Kinsey Institute, is closed to the public for renovations during Fall semester 2016.

 The Kinsey Institute relies on volunteers to assist with the collections, guiding tours, and staffing our reception area.
 Contact us to learn more.

 Established in 1947, the Kinsey Institute is the trusted source for critical issues in sexuality, gender, and reproduction.

 Our faculty and staff advance the institute's mission through research, historical preservation, education, and outreach.

 The exploration of love, sexuality, and well-being starts with a desire to learn—in the classroom and online.

 The Flower of Aphrodite is the symbol of the Kinsey Institute.
 In Greek mythology, Aphrodite is the goddess of love, beauty, and sexual rapture.
 Her flower, the red anemone, symbolizes love and the rebirth of spring.
-Six vesica piscii comprise the stylized flower.
+The stylized flower comprises six vesica piscii.
 Aphrodite held the number six sacred for its representation of equilibrium, harmony, and balance.